OGMyst/milestone-Project-three/README.md

 - Film reviews.
 With login authentication users could create reviews which only they could edit and delete.

+- Add a limit to the pagination.
+Currently the numbers being displayed does not have a limit so eventually a limit of how many page links in the pagination need to be limited and range introduced

 ## Testing

 - All internal links work.